noxad/simple-site-monitor/README.md

 Background
 ---------------------
-I wanted to monitor the availability of various website that I develop and/or host.
+I wanted to monitor the availability of various websites that I develop and/or host.
 Searching the Internet yielded a lot of nice pay options and some limited functionality free options.
 I figured I'd create my own basic monitor and just run it as a scheduled task on my Windows desktop at home.
 Been running it for years now and it's worked perfectly, giving me the simple monitoring that I needed.

-Search for expected text uses regular expression matching because it was quick and simple.
+The search for expected text uses regular expression matching because it was quick and simple.
 I acknowledge that using regular expressions to parse HTML is generally not advisable, but due to the simplicity of the implementation here, it works just fine.
 Read up [here](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags) on why you shouldn't use regular expressions to parse HTML, using an XML parser instead.

 Features
 ---------------------